Spin Class (Indoor Cycling) Calories Burned Calculator

 Understanding the MET Value

 Spin Class (Indoor Cycling) has a MET (Metabolic Equivalent of Task) value of 8.5.
 This means spin class (indoor cycling) burns 8.5 times more energy than sitting at rest.
-The formula used is: Calories = MET x Weight (kg) x Duration (hours).
-For example, a 70 kg person doing spin class (indoor cycling) for 1 hour would burn approximately 595 calories.
-MET values are sourced from the Compendium of Physical Activities, the gold standard reference for exercise energy expenditure research.
+The formula used is: calories = MET x 3.5 x body weight in kg / 200 x minutes.
+For example, a 70 kg person doing spin class (indoor cycling) for 1 hour would burn approximately 625 calories.
+MET values are sourced from the Compendium of Physical Activities and should be treated as useful estimates, not exact lab measurements.

 Tips to Maximize Your Spin Class (Indoor Cycling) Calorie Burn